Chaeryeong: 2019–present: Debut with Itzy

 Chaeryeong officially debuted with Itzy in February 2019, with the release of their first single album, It'z Different, and the music video for its lead single "Dalla Dalla".
 In August 2021, she was selected as Studio Choom's "Artist of the Month" and performed a solo dance cover of Camila Cabello's "Cry for Me".

 In June 2023, she featured on the track "Doremifasolatido" from Lee Chan-hyuk's album Umbrella.
 In November, Chaeryeong and groupmate Yeji appeared as mentors on SBS's reality survival series Universe Ticket.
 On December 25, she released the music video for "Mine", her solo track from Itzy's eighth EP Born to Be.
 The song debuted at number 51 on the Circle Download Chart.
-On December 19, 2024, she released her first OST "21" for the series Who Is She.
+On December 19, 2024, she released the track "21" for the series Who Is She.

 Other ventures

 Fashion

 In March 2023, Chaeryeong made her solo fashion debut with a pictorial in Marie Claire Korea.
-Later, in November, she featured in Elle Korea's December 2023 issue, showcasing stylish and sophisticated looks.
+Later, in November, she featured in Elle Korea's December 2023 issue.